microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 the context descriptor (using the `ebpf_context_descriptor_t` type) to the eBPF verifier and JIT-compiler via the NPI client hosted by the Execution Context.
 The `result` output parameter holds the return value from the eBPF program post execution.

+In cases where the same eBPF program will be invoked sequentially with different context data (aka batch invocation), the caller can reduce the overhead by using the batch invocation APIs.
+Prior to the first invocation, the batch begin API is called, which caches state used by the eBPF program and prevents the program from being unloaded.
+The caller is responsible for providing storage large enough to store an instance of ebpf_execution_context_state_t and ensuring that it remain valid until calling the batch end API.
+Between the begin and end calls, the caller may call the batch invoke API multiple times to invoke the BPF program with minimal overhead.
+Callers must limit the length of time a batch is open and must not change IRQL between calling batch begin and end.
+Batch end cost may scale with the number of times the program has been invoked, so callers should limit the number of calls within a batch to prevent long delays in batch end.

 ### 2.6 Authoring Helper Functions
 An extension can provide an implementation of helper functions that can be invoked by the eBPF programs.
 The helper